Orangescrum/orangescrum-community/README.md

 #### Installation

     * Extract the archive.
 Upload the content to your server.
     * Create a new MySQL database (`utf8_unicode_ci` collation)
-    * Get the database.sql file from the root directory and import that to your database
+    * Get the database.sql file from the root directory and import that to your database.
     * Locate your `app` directory, do the changes on following files:
 	  * `app/Config/database.php` - update the database connection details
 	  * `app/Config/core-email-settings.php` - update the Email sending options, Email Ids and Email Contents
 	  * `app/Config/bootstrap.php` - check the comments on each Global values and change them as required
+    * php.ini settings - change the value of 'post_max_size' and `upload_max_filesize` to 200Mb (OPTIONAL)
     * Run the application as http://your-site.com/ from your browser and start using Orangescrum

 #### How to Git